-Students who do not successfully complete any courses in a given semester will not receive a Financial Aid Warning semester and will immediately be placed on Financial Aid Suspension.
-Such students must follow the Appeals process described below or use means other than financial aid for educational expenses.
+These students must follow the Appeals process described below or use means other than financial aid for educational expenses.
 Students who completely withdraw from the College during the semester are exempt from this policy.
 Students who are not enrolled full-time during the semester are also exempt from this policy.